Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

     ...
 ```

-Running mypy again shows that it understands the return types based on the difference in arguments:
+Running mypy again shows that it understands the return types based on the different number of arguments:

 ```python
 language_result = analyze_text("my text", LanguageDetection())